-When you cast your vote to elect Barack Obama, Mitt Romney, or Roseanne Barr for president (seriously, she’s the candidate for the Peace and Freedom Party), your vote doesn’t directly elect the person for whom you voted.
+When you cast your vote to elect Hillary Clinton, Donald Trump, or Giant Meteor for president, your vote doesn’t directly elect the person for whom you voted.
 And the person who gets the most votes in the nation doesn’t necessarily win the presidency.
 Why?
 Because of the Electoral College.

 What is the Electoral College?
 We’ll try to explain …